Aiming for factor4 of molding factories

 3D water pipe

-Until now, ordinary mold water pipes have been made by drilling holes and connecting them in a straight line to fill in unnecessary parts, so only a straight path could be provided.
-Cooling water pipes can be passed through freely along the molding surface even for ordinary molded products.
-This enables uniform cooling even for molded products with complex shapes.
+Conventional mold water pipes have been made by drilling holes, connecting them in straight lines, and filling in the unnecessary parts, so only linear paths were possible.
+However, by using a 3D metal printer, cooling water pipes can be routed freely along the molding surface even in three-dimensional molded products.
+This allows uniform cooling even for molded products with complex shapes. ⇒ 3D Water Pipe Mold Nesting

 heat & cool molding